Toxa-man/AnyBarWin/README.md

 **Notice:** You will also need Google Tests Adapter in order to build tests.
 You can download it using NuGet or Visual Studio Installer.

 ## Using
-**Notice:** If you get errors about missing ucrtbased.dll or VCRUNTIME.dll - please, install the latest Microsoft Visual C++ Redistributable from https://support.microsoft.com/en-hk/help/2977003/the-latest-supported-visual-c-downloads
+**Notice:** If you get errors about missing dll files - please install the latest Microsoft Visual C++ Redistributable from https://support.microsoft.com/en-hk/help/2977003/the-latest-supported-visual-c-downloads

 AnyBarWin consists of 2 parts: `AnyBarWin` - server and `AnyBarWinClient` - client
 To start using application first run server and then change icons by using client from command prompt